Meet Our Staff

 Katie is our Florida Director of Operations and Legal Services.
 As Director of Legal Services, Katie represents Adoption STAR in all Florida adoption matters and works closely with staff to ensure that best practices are followed.
 As Director of Operations, Katie develops and maintains partnerships with the community.

 Adoption is personal for Katie and her family, as they have adopted and are foster parents.
 She has been published in the Wall Street Journal and the Chronicle for Social Change and is a frequent speaker on the topic of child welfare.
-An honoree member of the American Academy of Adoption Attorneys, Katie is recognized by her law colleagues as a leader in developing and advocating for child-centered policies and serves on national taskforces.
+An honoree member of the American Academy of Adoption Attorneys, Katie is recognized by her colleagues as a leader in developing and advocating for child-centered policies.

 As Adoption STAR’s receptionist and administrative clerk, Kimberly serves as the first face and voice clients and the community interacts with when they contact the Agency.
 In addition to her responsibilities maintaining the front desk, she also assists the staff with day-to-day tasks, including outreach and compliance preparations.